kellemar/ecommerce-test/README.md

 │       └── styles/      # Tailwind configuration
 ├── shared/              # Shared TypeScript types, DTOs, and constants └── docs/                # Documentation
+├── database.sql         # database tables to be used
 ```

 ## Testing